4Timie/4Timie/README.md

 - 👋 Hi, This is 4Timie
 - 👀 I’m interested in building something, anything.
-- 🌱 I’m currently learning HTML, CSS, Javascript, Java, and SQL.
+- 🌱 I’m currently learning HTML, CSS, Javascript, and Angular.
-- 💞️ I’m looking to collaborate on any project for beginner coders.
+- 💞️ I’m looking to collaborate on any project.
-- 📫 How to reach me?
-Just message me here.
+- 📫 How to reach me? boneless96@gmail.com.
+Yeah, laugh.

 <!---
 4Timie/4Timie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.